openstack/ironic/doc/source/admin/drivers/ilo.rst

             }
     }

-The clean step fails if there is any error in the processing of clean step arguments.
+The step fails if there is any error in the processing of step arguments.
 The processing error could happen during validation of components' file extension, image download, image checksum verification or image extraction.
 In case of a failure, check Ironic conductor logs carefully to see if there are any validation or firmware processing related errors which may help in root